|Rewards Rating:||4.6 / 5|

 - Continental breakfast – Enjoy a complimentary breakfast at most Hilton hotels.

-Additionally, you can be bumped up to diamond status any year you spend at least $40,000 on your Hilton Ascend card.
-This is a pretty high spend threshold to reach, but if you can meet it, you’ll enjoy even plusher perks – including executive lounge access at participating properties.
+Additionally, you can be bumped up to diamond status any year you spend at least $40,000 on your Hilton Surpass card.
+This is a pretty high spending threshold to reach, but if you can meet it, you’ll enjoy even plusher perks – including executive lounge access at participating properties.

-The Hilton Honors Ascend card also comes with several extra perks that make it a valuable card for frequent travelers – beyond benefits at Hilton properties.
+The Hilton Honors Surpass card also comes with several extra perks that make it a valuable card for frequent travelers – beyond benefits at Hilton properties.

-- Free ShopRunner subscription – As an American Express card, the Ascend offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers.
+- Free ShopRunner subscription – As an American Express card, the Surpass offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers (enrollment required).

 - No foreign transaction fee – You won’t be charged anything extra on foreign transactions.

-- Car rental insurance – If you use your Ascend to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.
+- Secondary car rental insurance – If you use your Surpass to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.

 - Travel accident insurance – For fares charged to your card, you can be covered in the case of accidental death or dismemberment while traveling by common carrier.